wasimTQ/defi-project/README.md

 (P.S): I didn't write the contract myself.
 Original credit goes to [DappUniversity's DBank tutorial](https://github.com/dappuniversity/dbank).
 I've changed all the technologies he used and rewritten the frontend myself.
-Pardon me for the ugly UI.
-I'll try my best to make the UI look better in the future.